-From in-room massages to multicourse meals made by gourmet chefs, the world's most expensive hotels offer plenty of luxury amenities for travelers to enjoy.
-You don't have to be a member of the upper crust to get free perks during your next hotel stay, however.
+From in-room massages to multi-course meals made by gourmet chefs, the world’s most expensive hotels offer plenty of luxury amenities for travelers to enjoy.
+However, you don’t have to be a member of the upper crust to score some free perks on your next hotel stay.

-Before embarking on your next business trip or vacation, call your hotel to see if you qualify for these freebies designed to make your stay that much more pleasurable.
+Before embarking on your next business trip or vacation, call your hotel to see if you qualify for these freebies designed to make your stay that much more enjoyable.

 1. Body Pillow

 You can look forward to a good night’s rest with a super-soft body pillow by your side.
 You won’t typically find these as part of the bedding package or stowed away in a hotel closet, but you can request a special delivery for the ultimate sleep experience.
 You won’t pay a dime for this luxury travel perk.

 The Benjamin in New York City gives you the option of requesting a 5-foot body pillow, along with other types of pillows, through its exclusive Pillow Menu.
 Just place your order and look forward to dream time.
 The hotel also offers pillows for sale if you want to take one home with you.

 Turn your suite into a club and play DJ for the day at any of the Hard Rock Hotel locations.
 The hotel encourages guests to play music to their heart’s content with its Sound of Your Stay program.

 You can also request one of 20 guitars as a free hotel amenity if you just want to rock out alone for a few hours, along with a Fender Mustang floor amplifier.
 Build an incredible pop-up studio without ever leaving your lushly appointed room.

 If a busy day of traveling calls for cozying up on your plush bed for movie night, sign in to your Netflix account at a Marriott property.
 Skip the pay-per-view costs by watching your favorite shows and movies for free.
 Along with Netflix original shows like “Orange Is the New Black,” you can take advantage of free children’s programming.